pyhernvann/EcoDiet/README.md

 ## JAGS installation

-EcoDiet relies on the JAGS program (Plummer, 2013), so you also need to download and install/update JAGS.
+EcoDiet relies on the JAGS software, so you also need to download and install/update JAGS.

 #### For Windows users